Title: | Using CF-Compliant Calendars with Climate Projection Data |

 ) to ensure that all offsets to

-timestamp will become the upper bound in the CFtime instance that is returned
+timestamp will become the upper bound in the CFTime

-as an attribute to this function so a sensible value for the last timestamp
+returned as an attribute to this function so a sensible value for the last

 This method works similar to base::cut.POSIXt()